-What a weird time to be contemplating starting or finishing an urban planning or urban studies degree in the US, especially if:
+What an unusual time to be contemplating starting or finishing an urban planning or urban studies degree in the US, especially if:

 One: Above all, make sure that you have an active library card or cards (in some cases available to non-residents and non-students) and get in the habit of READING and taking notes daily — books, plans, reports, dissertations and articles that interest you.
 Read about the (cultural, environmental, built form etc.) history and conditions of your hometown, favorite cities and/or place(s) where you plan to live, visit, study or work.
 Ask colleagues for reading recommendations about specific places or topics.
 While not a typical urban planning book list, here are some of my reading suggestions.

-Three: Study your city’s and county’s FEMA Hazard Mitigation Action Plan or similar (any “environmental constraints” planning in your country ).
+Three: Study your city’s and county’s FEMA Hazard Mitigation Action Plan or similar (any “environmental constraints” planning in your country).
 If your area lacks or has an expired Hazard Mitigation Plan, find out what is being done to address this.
-Does your local budget reflect concerns or commitments made to address certain hazards?
-Bonus: Maybe join or form a local FEMA Community Emergency Response Team (CERT) or similar — to learn more about some of the public health hazards that urban planning aims to avoid or mitigate (at the core of this work).
+Does your local budget indicate any commitments to addressing certain hazards?
+Bonus: Also, maybe join or form a local FEMA Community Emergency Response Team (CERT) or similar — to learn more about some of the public health hazards that urban planning aims to avoid or mitigate.

 Five: Check out The Overhead Wire — another compendium of urban planning news, jobs and resources, plus a smashing podcast hosted by Jeff Wood & co.

 Six: Keep an eye on Bloomberg CityLab for featured writing about urban design, culture, transportation, environmental issues, economic development, housing, equity and governance.